ZackBolt/cytoscape-multilayer/README.md

 ================================================================================
 ## Description

-Modified version of [cytoscape.js-dagre](https://github.com/cytoscape/cytoscape.js-dagre) to handle graphs with multiple connected components.
 This is a layout extension for [Cytoscape.js](https://github.com/cytoscape/cytoscape.js).

-The `multilayer` layout organises the graph using a DAG (directed acyclic graph) system, written by [Chris Pettitt](https://www.linkedin.com/in/chrismpettitt).
-It is especially suitable for DAGs and trees.
+The `multilayer` layout organises the graph using a DAG (directed acyclic graph) system, written by [Zachary Bolt](https://ualr.edu/computerscience/zachary-bolt-b-sc-graduate-assistant-lecturer/).
+It is especially suitable for DAGs and trees with large numbers of children.
 For more information, please refer to its [Dagre's documentation](https://github.com/cpettitt/dagre).
-It has been heavily modified from the previous layout to also group children into boxes and add a maximum width for the graph.
+It has been structured to also group children into boxes and add a maximum width for the graph.

 ## Dependencies

  * Cytoscape.js ^3.2.0
- * Dagre ^0.8.2
  * potpackweighted ^1.0.2